-Being unaccountable means that we’ll never take responsibility for our actions.
-It also means we will continue to blame and find excuses, put things off and indulge in only doing the minimum, whatever the task.
+Being unaccountable means that we’ll never take responsibility for ourselves or our actions.
+It also means we’ll continue to apportion blame and find excuses, put things off and indulging in only doing the minimum.

 Accountability is the total opposite, being responsible for our actions regardless of the consequences.
 If something goes wrong we’re accountable.
 But how many of us would rather plead ignorance, than take responsibility or be accountable for the decisions they go on to make?